ncatlab/nlab-content/pages/9081.md

 The best [[theory (physics)|theory]] of fundamental physics as presently understood is known as _[[Einstein-Yang-Mills-Dirac-Higgs theory]]_.
 While fundamental, this theory has _free parameters_.
 These index different flavors of the same general mechanism.
-Notably the species and the masses of the fundamental [[fermion]] [[particles]] are such parameters, as is their coupling to the force fields.
+Notably the species and the masses of the fundamental [[fermion]] [[particles]] are such parameters, as is their coupling to the [[force fields]].

-Specifying these parameters is called constructing a _[[model (in theoretical physics)|model]]_ in physics  and specifically as a [[phenomenology|phenomenological model]] of fundamental physics, if aimed at making the observations that are predicted by the theory to closely match those that are being made in experiments.
-The global choice of these parameters that make the predictions  match all available data to the currently best possible degree is called the _standard model_, specifically the  _[[standard model of particle physics]]_ for the sector in which the large-scale description of the force of gravity is approximately negligible, and the _[[standard model of cosmology]]_ which focuses on that large scale structure.
+Specifying these parameters is called constructing a _[[model (in theoretical physics)|model]]_ in physics  and specifically a [[phenomenology|phenomenological model]] of fundamental physics, if aimed at making the observations that are predicted by the theory to closely match those that are being made in experiments.
+The global choice of these parameters that make the predictions  match all available data to the currently best possible degree is called the _standard model_, specifically the  _[[standard model of particle physics]]_ for the sector in which the large-scale description of the force of [[gravity]] is approximately negligible, and the _[[standard model of cosmology]]_ which focuses on that large scale structure.

-The following table list some key of the standard theory of fundamental physics, all of which we discuss in detail further below.
+The following table list some key ingredients of the standard theory of fundamental physics, all of which we discuss in detail further below.

 [[!include standard model of fundamental physics - table]]